Energy Efficient Processing - SP8

 This subproject develops new technologies (and improves existing ones) for subsea, in-well and topside processing with minimal energy use.

-The main objective of SP8 is twofold: to demonstrate and optimise the use of new technologies for subsea, in-well and topside processing with minimal energy consumption in brownfi elds and greenfi elds on the NCS; and: to support industrial uptake of the innovations.
+The main objective of SP8 is twofold: to demonstrate and optimise the use of new technologies for subsea, in-well and topside processing with minimal energy consumption for new and existing fi eld developments on the NCS; and to support industrial uptake of the innovations.
 This will be achieved by:

 - Demonstrating energy wastage and identifying the potential for efficiency improvements.